 It might seem counterintuitive, but people with particularly valuable homes often have a hard time getting insured.
 Let’s take a look at what l is, what it covers, and who needs it so you can decide if the coverage is right for you.

-High-value home insurance is a type of homeowners coverage designed for those with houses worth more than $750,000.
-While it’s like standard homeowners insurance in many ways, high-value coverage also offers unique benefits to policyholders, largely because those with higher-value homes tend to have slightly different needs.
+High-value home insurance is a homeowners policy specially designed for houses worth more than $1 million.
+While high-value home policies are similar to standard homeowners insurance in many ways, they often offer unique benefits to policyholders, largely because people with higher-value homes tend to have slightly different needs.

 As with any type of insurance, not all high-value policies are the same.
 But we’ve seen that some high-value policies offer cash benefits for extensive damage if the homeowner decides not to rebuild.

-One last thing to consider: many high-value homes are underinsured.
-This is bad news, as it means the owners of these homes stand to lose a lot in the event of damage.
-We described a lot of neat benefits in this post, but keep in mind that these benefits are only available to homeowners who are adequately insured for the value of their home and property.
+One last thing to consider: many homes are underinsured, and that includes high-value ones.
+This is bad news because it means the owners of these homes stand to lose a lot in the event of damage.
+We described a lot of neat benefits in this post, but keep in mind that these benefits are generally only available to homeowners who are adequately insured for the value of their home and property.

 If your home is worth more than $ 1 million, and you aren’t sure if you have the right policy, now may be a good time to shop for home insurance.
 Give us a call to discuss high-value homeowners insurance.